-(in dashed lines) are very close to each other.
+As a further check of the influence of functional forms on the estimates, in Figure 5 we report estimates of the bounds derived in equation (19).
+On the top panel, we plot bounds estimates by gender.
+We see that bounds on wage quantiles for males (in dashed lines) are very close to each other.
 The bounds for females are wider, though still informative.
-However, the results for females are sensitive to the estimator of the supremum of the propensity score (\bar{p}x) that we use.
+However, the results for females are sensitive to the estimator of the supremum of the propensity score (\overline{p}x) that we use.
 Larger participation rates are associated with smaller values of out-of-work income.
-On the middle panel of Figure 5 we report estimates of the bounds when trimming 1% of extreme observations in out-of-work income.
+On the middle panel of Figure 5, we report estimates of the bounds when trimming 1% of extreme observations in out-of-work income.
 We see that, while the results for males are very stable, those for females are very different, showing extremely wide bounds throughout the wage distribution.
 This reflects the fact that the selection problem is more severe for females, as their employment rates are lower.

-Lastly, on the bottom panel of Figure 5 we compare the bounds, for males, for two education groups: statutory schooling (71% of the sample, in thin lines) and high-school and college (29%, in thick lines).
+Lastly, on the bottom panel of Figure 5, we compare the bounds, for males, for two education groups: statutory schooling (71% of the sample, in thin lines) and high-school and college (29%, in thick lines).
 We use a trimmed estimator of the supremum of the propensity score.
 We see that the bounds are narrow for more educated individuals, and that they are wider for the low educated whose employment rates are lower.
 We observe some evidence of an increase in the education gap over time, particularly at the median, although the evidence after correcting for selection is more mixed.
-The graphs also show evidence of an inequality increase within the education groups that we consider (similarly as in Blundell et al., 2007).
+The graphs also show evidence of an inequality increase within the education groups that we consider (similarly as in Blundell et al. (2007)).